|OCR Entry Code||Qualification Title||Qualification Number|

 Similarly to the community units above, the general principles can still be applied to these units.

-For example M12 (Finding your way around an unfamiliar area) - the school environment would be familiar to most students so it would be difficult to meet 2.1 (find specified locations in an unfamiliar area, using identified indicators) in the school setting.
+For example, unit M12 (Finding your way around an unfamiliar area) - the school environment would be familiar to most learners so it would be difficult to meet 2.1 (find specified locations in an unfamiliar area, using identified indicators) in the school setting.
 You could use 'what if' questions centred around finding locations in a place that is unfamiliar and in identifying potential risks there to supplement what can be done on the school site.